 Shared bike lanes are on-road facilities designated by striping, signing and pavement marking for the exclusive use by bicyclists.
 Shared bike lanes within the Outer Banks are typically considered to be appropriate for experienced bicyclists only; however, there are some off-road facilities and roadways that are safe for inexperienced bicyclists.
-A description of the bicycle facilities for Dare County and a map of the primary trails (Figure 24) are provided below; in addition, a comprehensive map is available on the
+A description of the bicycle facilities for Dare County and a map of the primary trails (Figure 24) are provided below; in addition, a comprehensive map of bicycle facilities and routes is available on the NCDOT website and Appendix C contains the section of the NCDOT map that covers the Bodie Island District.